-A gay and lesbian pregnancy is different.
-Choosing to become a parent in a gay or lesbian relationship is a big decision.
-Once the parents have chosen to expand their family there are several options for the pregnancy.
-It is important to understand that there is no right or wrong decision regarding the choice of birth parent as long as all parties involved understand the end result in a baby and a new life.
+A gay, lesbian, or LGBT pregnancy can be the same or can be different than a pregnancy in a heterosexual relationship.
+Like with other couples or singles, choosing to become a parent or parents in a gay or lesbian LGBT relationship is a big decision.
+Once you have chosen to expand your family, there are several options for the pregnancy.
+It is important to understand that there is rarely a right or wrong decision regarding the choice of birth parent as long as all parties involved understand the end result is a new baby and a new life.

 The most important part of surrogacy to remember are the legal ramifications.
 The surrogate will need to agree to carry the child for the duration of the pregnancy and give the child up for adoption to the “parents” after the baby is born.
 In cases of surrogacy, there have been times when the birth mother chooses to keep the baby after birth and a legal battle ensues.

 In a lesbian relationship, donor sperm can be used to impregnate one or both of the parents.
 The use of in-vitro fertilization will often be used with the one of the lesbian couple being the biological parent of the baby.

 One of the most popular choices in gay and lesbian pregnancy parenting is the co-parent option.
 Co-parenting occurs when a gay and lesbian couple come together to raise a child.
 One or both of the lesbian couple will be impregnated with the sperm of the gay male parent.
 After the baby is born, the couples choose to raise the child together as one family.
 The impregnation may occur through sexual intercourse or in-vitro fertilization.

 While there are a few cases where gay and lesbian couples have successfully adopted children, the red tape and legal paths are stringent at best.
 Gay and lesbian couples often face the prejudices of those involved in the adoption process when trying to adopt a child.